Senator Cindy O’Laughlin was sworn into office on Jan. 9, 2019, to serve the residents of Northeast Missouri’s 18th Senatorial District.

 Prior to being elected to the Missouri Senate, Sen. O’Laughlin served as a school bus driver, an administrator at a local Christian school and as a member of her local school board.
 Now, Sen. O’Laughlin serves as the chair of the Senate Education Committee and works to improve education outcomes for all of Missouri’s children, regardless of where they live.

-O’Laughlin grew up on a farm and spent much of her childhood around horses, livestock auctions and corn fields.
-Today, she’s the proud owner of several dogs including Basset Hounds, as well as several rescues dogs.
+Senator O’Laughlin grew up on a farm and spent much of her childhood around horses, livestock auctions and corn fields.
+Today, she’s the proud owner of several dogs, including Basset Hounds, as well as several rescues dogs.

 A current resident of Shelbina, Sen. O’Laughlin has four sons, a foster daughter and six grandchildren.
 She is a 1978 graduate of the University of Missouri.